 A version of this post was published by Intrepid Travel.
 Read it here.

-Without knowing much about Georgia (the country), it’s easy to dismiss Georgian food as some variety of Russian: heavy, stodgy, and bland.
+Without knowing much about Georgia (the country), it’s easy to dismiss Georgian food as just a Russian derivative: heavy, stodgy, and bland.
 This couldn’t be further from the truth.
-Georgian cuisine, like every other aspect of the culture, is independent from Russia, fiercely regional, and probably unlike anything you’ve experienced before.
+Georgian cuisine, like every other aspect of the culture, is independent from Russia, fiercely regional, and probably unlike anything you’ve tasted before.

 Georgian food takes flavour cues from neighbouring cuisines, especially Persian, Armenian and Turkish influences.
 And while red meat, dairy and carbs do feature heavily, it’s complimented by a liberal use of spices, aromatics and fresh herbs.
 Thanks to its Mediterranean-like climate, a lot grows in Georgia, so fruit and veg is super fresh.
 A huge variety of regional specialties means you’ll never have to eat the same thing twice – unless you find a few dishes you really love and order them repeatedly like we did.

 While I’m no expert on Georgian cuisine (or any kind of food for that matter), I did spend 30-plus days in Tbilisi, eating out at least twice daily and trying as many different dishes as I could.
 This posts reflects that research and is totally biased towards my own food preferences.
 If you’re visiting Tbilisi for the first time with little or no background knowledge about Georgian cooking, you might find this information helpful.
 For more general tips about eating out in Tbilisi (and believe me, there are certain things you should know), you might be interested in reading this post too.